STRunit/toDoList/README.md

-# todo-list
+# toDoList

-To do list project in weekSeven
+To do list project started in weekSeven.